Enhanced six operations and base change theorem for higher Artin stacks: The program DESCENT

-which implies that $f_!\lambda_Y\langle d\rangle$ is in $\cD^{\leq 0}(X,\lambda)$ by the definition of the $t$-structure.
-The uniqueness of the trace map follows from condition (2) of Remark \ref{2re:trace} applied to the diagram \eqref{3eq:atlas} and (P3) applied to $x_0$.
+which implies that $f_!\lambda_Y\langle d\rangle$ belongs to $\cD^{\leq0}(X,\lambda)$ by the definition of the t-structure.
+The uniqueness of the trace map follows from condition (2) of Remark \ref{b4re:trace} applied to the diagram \eqref{b4eq:atlas} and (P3) applied to $x_0$.